Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Tenants/Tenant features/environments.md

         - <URL's that should be reachable from the environment (e.g. google.com)>
       externalIPs:
         - <IP adresses that should be reachable from environment in CIDR format (e.g. 10.218.0.0/24)>
+      egressip_selector: <Label that matches namespaceselector in EgressIP objects>
 ...
 ```